OMGBiscuits/whitepaper-philosophy/slides/index.md

 <span class="fragment" style="width:50%; float:right;" >![](/assets/images/claytablet.png)</span>

-Note: The network timestamps transactions by hashing them into an ongoing chain of proof-of-work it's not just proof in isolation it's no coincidence that this isn't a powerpoint, github, see commits, see other work. earliest writing is ledgers, records of transactions, spreadsheets basically.
+Note: "The network timestamps transactions by hashing them into an ongoing chain of proof-of-work" it's not just proof in isolation it's no coincidence that this isn't a powerpoint, github, see commits, see other work. earliest writing is ledgers, records of transactions, spreadsheets basically.